github/codeql/docs/qldoc-style-guide.md

 ### Internal predicates

 Some predicates are internal-only declarations that cannot be made private.
-The documentation for internal predicates should begin with `INTERNAL: Do not use.`.
+The documentation for internal predicates should begin with `INTERNAL: Do not use.`

 #### Example